Tecktron/html-partials-compiler/README.md

 #### Attribute details

 - `src` - The location of the partial to include.
 This can be a relative path based on the location of the input file or a full path.
 If a partial doesn't contain an `src` or the file cannot be found, it will simply be removed.
 - `cond` - An _optional_ attribute containing a comma separated list of conditions.
-See notes below.
+See notes on cond below.
 - `run` - An _optional_ attribute containing a command to run on the partial before replacement.
-See notes below.
+See notes on run below.
 - `run-cond` - An _optional_ attribute containing a comma separated list of conditions in which the run command will be run.
-See notes below
+See notes on run below

 ##### Notes on cond
 The `cond` work by converting the list of conditions passed in to an array.
 This is also true for the attribute in the `<!partial>`.
 The arrays are then matched against each other for a common value and if found, the partial will be included.
 If not, it will be removed.
 Here's an example of using a cond, using passing in: `--cond debug` will render `<!partial src='...' cond='debug,staging'>`, however, `<!partial src='...' cond='prod,staging'>` would just be removed since the debug cond is not fulfilled.

-If no `--cond` parameters are pass in, all `cond` attributes will be ignored and all partials will be included.
+If no `--cond` parameters are passed in, all `cond` attributes will be ignored and all partials will be included.
+To have no conditionals included, simply pass in a value that has no matching partials and they will be skipped.

 ##### Notes on run
-The `run` option is _extremely_ simple and should only be used by other build tools (this one include) that output to the stdout.
-This works by simply passing in the filename to the command (by appending it to the command string at the end) and is expecting to receive text output.
-This is done in a synchronous manner (see todos), so this may hold up further operations if the command takes a long time to process.
+The `run` option is _extremely_ simple and should only be used by other build tools (this one included) that output to the stdout.
+This works by simply appending a space and the partial filename (as full path) to the command, run as a shell command (`child_process.execSync`) and return the expected text output.
+Since this is done in a synchronous manner (see todos), it may hold up further operations if the command takes a long time to process.

-A great example would be wanting to inject a piece of json into your html, but you want it minified before replacement.
-Please see the example below for more on this.

 The `run-cond` work the same was as the `cond` in how it's parsed (array against array), but is used only to determine if the run command will be run.
 If no `run-cond` is specified, the run command will always be executed if the partial is to be included.
 As with `cond` if no `--cond` param is passed in, `run` will always be executed.

+An example of using this would be wanting to inject a piece of json into your html, but you want it minified before replacement.
+Please see the example below for more on this.
+I would not suggest running this on every partial in order to try and minify your html, I would recommend you pass the completed html to a minifier once it's been built.

 #### Additional Considerations

 - Order is important, `cond` works before the `run` command, so if a partial is not to be included, the `run` command will not happen, even if the `run-cond` specify otherwise.
-- To save time, partials are replaced globally using search and replace for the exact `<!partial>` tag to the exact built partial string.
+- To save time, partials are replaced globally using search and replace for the exact `<!partial>` tag (with matching attributed) to the exact built partial string.
 - If you add in a partial containing partials, those will also end up be parsed, however the base path will still be that of the original input file, so be careful with your relative paths, if you choose to use this pattern (see the todo section below).
 - Avoid including a partial within itself.
 You will end up in a recursive loop.